This story and all of L.A. TACO's Arts coverage is sponsored by Nikos Constant.

 “There’s some stuff that literally looks like the stuff [you see] walking around an art college at the end of the semester that just gets left behind because they were assignments,” says exhibit-goer Bryan Rosser, recalling his time at an art school.

-The visitors, too, reflected 99CENT’s embrace of L.A.'s diversity, as guests from different generations, skin colors, subcultures, and media algorithms each analyzed the artwork with the same forward lean and furrowed brow.
+The visitors, too, reflected 99CENT’s embrace of L.A.'s diversity, as guests from different generations, skin colors, sub-cultures, and media algorithms each analyzed the artwork with the same forward lean and furrowed brow.

 Although some objects around the store may seem out of place—like the emptied sardine tins and egg cartons—they all seemingly fall under the exhibit’s central theme: no theme at all.
 With the deranged atmosphere that makes use of any memorabilia, a crushed can of Modelo left behind is easily mistaken as an artist’s symbol for a deeper message.

-“I love how everything’s so abstract and that there’s some [displays] that definitely have a message and some that you have no idea—maybe it was just an expression of self in some kind of way,” says Ginger Sorrah, who found the exhibit from an online recommendation.
+“I love how everything’s so abstract and that there’s some [displays] that definitely have message and some that you have no idea—maybe it was just an expression of self in some kind of way,” says Ginger Sorrah, who found the exhibit from an online recommendation.

 As 99CENT is both by and for the community, free of contribution and visitation fees despite the spreading buzz for the show, participating artists profit only from the luck of one of their pieces being sold, though most are content in their sole love for creating.

-“They [artists] have free space to show their work—it’s very much for the artist, and they’re benefiting from showing amongst some of their idols and friends,” Grüssing says.
+“They [artists] have free space to show their work—it’s very much for the artist and they’re benefiting from showing amongst some of their idols and friends,” Grüssing says.
 “They’re able to sell work and come together as a community.”

-Sitting just across the street from some of L.A.’s big-hit museums, 99CENT offers a more community-oriented zone that lets the weird roam free, where artists are given the liberty to just do, whether taken seriously or not.
+Sitting just across the street from some of L.A.’s big-hit museums, 99CENT offers a more community-oriented zone that lets the weird roam free, where artists are given the liberty to just do—whether taken seriously or not.

 “This is also just a nice juxtaposition from LACMA [museum], it’s great art but from seeing [Claude] Monet . . . to see this in a different way, in a different light,” adds Steve Motola, from under an L.A.
-Taco hat.
-“It’s just more people’s art, and it doesn’t have to be funded by tens and millions of dollars . . . it’s refreshing to see this space provided for so many folks.”
+TACO hat.
+“It’s just more peoples’ art and it doesn’t have to be funded by tens and millions of dollars . . . it’s refreshing to see this space provided for so many folks.”

 6121 Wilshire Blvd.
-Los Angeles, California 90048 ~ 11 a.m. to 6 p.m. until Sunday, March 1
+Los Angeles, CA 90048 ~ 12 p.m. to 6 p.m. until Sunday, March 1